BoiseState/CS390/lesson-plans/lesson_plans_remote.md

 0) Review of reading assignment
 1) Review Data Structures
 2) Ask for a volunteer for whiteboarding a coding challenge
-3) Introduce www.hackerrank.com
+3) Introduce leethub, leetcode.com, and hackerrank.com

 ### Wrap Up
-* Assign coding problems from www.hackerrank.com
+* Assign coding problems from leetcode
 * Assign reading material for next class:
 [Read pages 38-59 Cracking the Coding Interview 6th ed]